rilldata/rill/docs/docs/import-data.md

 There are several ways to import data in Rill Developer: local files, remotely stored files, and existing DuckDB databases.

 ## Local files
-To import a file using the UI, click "+" by Sources in the left hand navigation pane, select "File", and navigate to the specific file.
+To import a file using the UI, click "+" by Sources in the left hand navigation pane, select "Local File", and navigate to the specific file.
 Alternately, try dragging and dropping the file directly onto the Rill interface.

 To import a file with the CLI use the [`rill import-source`](/cli#import-your-data) CLI command from the terminal.